User-Friendly Form Design: Best Practices & Examples | AGENTE

 What’s good: multi-step interface, option selection, feedback text.

-What you should avoid in form design:
+What you should avoid in website form design:

 - Complicated messages: Designing user-friendly forms is impossible without simplicity.
 Try to use “human” language even if you place some legal information on security issues or complex disclaimers, or else make sure you explain why they are needed.